 4. How can they find a lost pension?

-If your employees have had multiple jobs they may have lost track of one or more previous work pensions.
+For people who have had multiple jobs, they might have lost track of one or more previous work pensions.
 Those who want to trace a pension pot they’ve lost track of can use the Department for Work and Pensions’ Pensions Tracing Service.
-This free service saves employees time and effort trying to hunt down their pension details themselves.
+This free service could save your employees time and effort trying to hunt down their pension details themselves.

-To offer more convenient visibility of their pension savings and investments, you may also want to encourage your employees to register to view and manage their pension plan(s) online.
+To offer more convenient visibility of their pension savings and investments, you may also want to encourage them to register to view and manage their pension plan(s) online.
 All large pension providers should offer this facility.

 5. How does the State Pension work?

-The State Pension is also likely to play a part in helping your employees meet their living expenses as they contemplate life after work.
-Those who don’t yet know how much they can expect to receive can use the government’s online State Pension forecast tool.
+The State Pension is likely to play a part in helping many people meet their living expenses as they contemplate life after work.
+Those who don’t yet know how much they can expect to receive can use the Government’s online State Pension forecast tool.

-They may also want tips on applying to draw the new State Pension, as it isn’t paid to recipients automatically on a particular date.
-State Pension entitlements are based on the National Insurance (NI) contributions over their working life, so some may want to check their contribution record via the government website.
+They might also have questions on how to apply for the new State Pension, as this isn’t paid to recipients automatically when they reach State Pension age.
+State Pension entitlements are based on the National Insurance (NI) contributions over your working life.
+You could point people to check their contribution record on the Government website.
 The site also gives information on how to make voluntary top-ups to increase the amount they can receive at retirement – as well as the conditions that apply around doing so.

 For more information, point your employees in the direction of our customer article, What is the State Pension and how does it work?